devwareh/SynoReverseProxy/README.md

 | `SYNOLOGY_PASSWORD` | Yes      | DSM password                    | -       |
 | `SYNOLOGY_OTP_CODE` | No\*     | 2FA OTP code (first login only) | -       |

 \* OTP code is only needed for the first login.
-After device token is obtained, it's not required. **Note**: Password is always required - device token only skips OTP, not password.
+After device token is obtained, it's not required. **Note**: Password is always required - device token only skips OTP, not password. **Recommended**: Use the `/auth/first-login` API endpoint instead of setting this environment variable (see [First Login Setup](#first-login-setup)).
 | `SYNOLOGY_DEVICE_NAME` | No | Device identifier | Hostname |
 | `SYNOLOGY_SESSION_EXPIRY_SECS` | No | Session expiry in seconds | 518400 (6 days) |